Top 20 Math Interview Question and Answers (2023)

-So the conductor can issue 800 tickets during 8 hrs.
+So the conductor can issue 800 tickets for 8 hrs.

-An ordered arrangement of a group of object is known as Permutation, for example, the permutation of arrangement of 9 balls different in colours in 3 different rows can be done in 9P3= 504 ways.
+An ordered arrangement of a group of an object is known as Permutation, for example, the permutation of an arrangement of 9 balls different in colors in 3 different rows can be done in 9P3= 504 ways.

-18) Explain what is a linear equation what is it used for?
+18) What is a linear equation?
+What is it used for?

-To calculate or solve problems involving distance, speed and time we used linear equation, it is also used to find solutions that involve weight, mass and density.
-Linear equation can be expressed as Ax +By+ Cz+…= D.
+To calculate or solve problems involving distance, speed and time we use linear equation.
+It is also used to find solutions that involve weight, mass, and density.
+A linear equation can be expressed as Ax +By+ Cz+…= D.

 19) Give an example where you can use a linear equation in your daily life?

-For example, if you are the office is 20 miles from your office, and you have reach 8 am, and you know that the traffic is moving at 40 miles per hour.
+For example, if you are the office is 20 miles from your office, and you have reached 8 am, and you know that the traffic is moving at 40 miles per hour.

 To know what time you should leave from home, use this equation